cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Headers
      - X-Continuuity-Class-Name: com.example.dataset.MyModule
    * - Body
-     - Contents a jar file containing the class ``MyModule`` along with other supporting class files
+     - Contents a jar file containing the class ``MyModule`` along with other supporting class files and resources
    * - Description
-     - Adds a DataSet module named *my-module*, with the class name ``com.example.dataset.MyModule``
+     - Adds a Dataset module named *my-module*, with the class name ``com.example.dataset.MyModule``

 .. rst2pdf: PageBreak

-Deleting a DataSet Module
+Deleting a Dataset Module
 -------------------------

 To delete a module, issue an HTTP DELETE request to the URL::